macthecadillac/Interacting-Fermions/README.md

 # Usage
 Please refer to the docstrings of individual functions and classes.

+Scripts for jobs go into the "scripts" directory.

 # Included in the package:
 ## Hamiltonians
     spinsys.hamiltonians.quasi_heisenberg.oneleg.H